EricDarve/NLA/content/Unit roundoff error.md

 A simple formula can be used to estimate the error resulting from floating point arithmetic.

-**Fundamental rule:** a floating point operation must approximate the corresponding real number arithmetic operation by rounding any result that is not a floating-point number to the nearest floating-point number.
+**Fundamental rule:** a floating-point operation must approximate the corresponding real number arithmetic operation by rounding any result that is not a floating-point number to the nearest floating-point number.

 In short: `a fl(op) b = fl(a op b)`, where `op` = `+,*,-,/`.